sophiedodsworth/read-me-generator/README.md

   ## Usage

-  Use at your own discretion
+  Create a branch and submit a pull request

   ## Contributing

-  This project involved the following contributors: Fork and pull request
+  This project involved the following contributors: No one, just me

   ## Questions